tejadaR/AREA/README.md

  - **Single Landing Testing**: Use trained models to test an exit prediction, by providing landing parameters

- - **Aiport Diagram Viewer**: After loading a model, open it's airport diagram to view exits and set touchdown coordinates.
+ - **Airport Diagram Viewer**: After loading a model, open its airport diagram to view exits and set touchdown coordinates.

- - **Results Viewer**: View model details, feature importances, and the structure of each tree in the random foreset.
+ - **Results Viewer**: View model details, feature importances, and the structure of each tree in the random forest.

 Brief demo of functionality: